-The BLS has made changes to improve the index over time and to meet specific problems.
+The BLS has made changes to improve the index over time and to address specific problems.
 The latest change to both indexes involved substituting a rent equivalent for home ownership.
 Until the early 1980s, the CPI used what is called the asset price method to measure the change in the costs of owner-occupied housing.
 The asset price method treats the purchase of an asset, such as a house, as it does the purchase of any consumer good.
 Because the asset price method can lead to inappropriate results for goods that are purchased largely for investment reasons, the CPI implemented the rental equivalence approach to measuring price change for owner-occupied housing.

-Obviously, such technical problems mean that tying wage levels to the CPI varies in fairness to different groups.
+Obviously, such technical problems mean that tying pay levels to the CPI varies in fairness to different groups.
 Moreover, at least in unions and perhaps in most organizations, fairness seems to suggest the same cost-of-living adjustment for everyone.
-A compressed wage structure resulting from flat cost-of-living increases may produce difficulties in recruiting and keeping higher-level employees.
+A compressed salary structure resulting from flat cost-of-living increases may produce difficulties in recruiting and keeping higher-level employees.
 It seems that changes in the cost of living do not closely parallel changes in the supply-demand situation of any specific employee group.
 Also, particular organizations and industries may face competitive situations in product markets that run counter to changes in living costs.

-It also seems that wage increases that fully reflect living-cost increases build inflation into the economy.
+It also seems that pay increases that fully reflect living-cost increases build inflation into the economy.
 Fortunately, although escalator clauses narrow the time gap between price and wage changes in an inflationary period, they have been found to yield only about 57 percent of a year's inflation, and they apply to only about ten percent of nonagricultural civilian employment.
-Although labor contracts containing wage re-openers, deferred increases, or escalators are prevalent in the United States, most wage level decisions are widely decentralized and give heavy weight to comparable wages.
+Although labor contracts containing wage re-openers, deferred increases, or escalators are prevalent in the United States, most pay level decisions are widely decentralized and give heavy weight to comparable salaries.
 This may provide enough lag between price and wage changes to prevent more inflationary effects.

 Changing economic conditions can have a rapid change in demand for certain skills.
 This creates a shortage of available workers with those skills, as supply does not change as rapidly.
 One such change occurred when interest rates fell and most home owners elected to re-finance their homes, on top of coinciding high sales of homes.
 This created an immediate high demand for Mortgage Loan Processors.
-Organizations were faced with raising wages for these workers far above equivalent jobs in their organizations.
+Organizations were faced with increasing salaries for these workers far above equivalent jobs in their organizations.
 Further, organizations engaged in training people for these jobs.
 Then two things happened.
 First the supply began to catch up with the demand.
 Then the real estate market slumped and interest rates went up, meaning the demand for Mortgage Loan Processors fell, leaving organizations with a group of overpaid employees.

-Wage level decisions based on labor-supply considerations must be made in light of the prospects of the organization and the industry.
-Firms in declining industries may be forced to allow wage levels to drop with reduced productivity and to plan on less efficient and lower-paid work forces.
+Pay level decisions based on labor-supply considerations must be made in light of the prospects of the organization and the industry.
+Firms in declining industries may be forced to allow pay levels to drop with reduced productivity and to plan on less efficient and lower-paid work forces.
 An expanding organization, on the other hand, may want to upgrade the quality of its work force by paying above the market and raising standards of employability.

-The considerations employers use in determining wage levels must meet their test of employee, or potential-employee, acceptance.
+The considerations employers use in determining pay levels must meet their test of employee, or potential-employee, acceptance.
 If employees are unwilling to accept the wages offered, the employment contract and the effort bargain are not completed.
-This statement suggests that all of the factors discussed in the introductory chapters, 2, 3 and 4, are potential wage level determinants.
+This statement suggests that all of the factors discussed in the introductory chapters, 2, 3 and 4, are potential pay level determinants.
 For example, employee expectations, employee definitions of equity, and employee satisfaction or dissatisfaction with pay, become pertinent considerations.
 So do the demands of unions and society (through laws and regulations).
 Ideally, these considerations find their way into employers' decisions regarding their ability and willingness to pay.

 Organizations must be both able and willing to pay wages at particular levels.
 The labor market tells the organization what others are doing, but the determination of what the organization itself will do, is based on these factors of ability and willingness.
-The ability to pay is a major influence on the wage-level decision and one that has come to have increasing importance in the past few years, due to changes in economic fortunes of organizations and the increasing competition from foreign firms.
-Since the early 1980s, organizations have focused on relating the organization's wage level to worker productivity.
+The ability to pay is a major influence on the pay-level decision and one that has come to have increasing importance in the past few years, due to changes in economic fortunes of organizations and the increasing competition from foreign firms.
+Since the early 1980s, organizations have focused on relating the organization's pay level to worker productivity.